 1. Understand the environment and how it is changing

-Based on your organizational strategy and growth objectives, start by identifying your key tax and regulatory stakeholders across current and future jurisdictions.
+Based on your organisational strategy and growth objectives, start by identifying your key tax and regulatory stakeholders across current and future jurisdictions.
 Consider how their regulatory focus and expectations are changing.
 Think about new and emerging areas of regulatory interest and how they might intersect with your objectives and operating models.

 2. Know where you want to go.

-Based on your understanding of the environment, your future growth objectives and a realistic assessment of your organization’s current capabilities and capacity, define your future operating model for regulatory and tax compliance.
+Based on your understanding of the environment, your future growth objectives and a realistic assessment of your organisation’s current capabilities and capacity, define your future operating model for regulatory and tax compliance.
 Think about which capabilities you would see as being ‘core’ to your business and which might provide you with a competitive advantage in the future.

 3. Look for leading practices and tested approaches

-Understand how other organizations have achieved similar objectives.
+Understand how other organisations have achieved similar objectives.
 Keep an open mind to different technologies and operating models that could be adapted.
 Talk to industry leaders and advisors about their experience.
 Explore the different in-market solutions and vendors that could support your transformation.
 Don’t limit yourself to peers in your region or sector.

 4. Develop your roadmap

 At this point, you should have everything you need to develop a robust roadmap.
-But the idea is to keep it flexible and agile – like your favorite navigation app does, the point is to keep the destination in mind, but to be flexible and aware enough to be able to adapt as roadblocks appear or as new routes to your destination become available.
+But the idea is to keep it flexible and agile – like your favourite navigation app does, the point is to keep the destination in mind, but to be flexible and aware enough to be able to adapt as roadblocks appear or as new routes to your destination become available.
 More often than not, that will likely mean smaller sprints and agile approaches.

 5.Execute with support.

-Recognize where you might need additional support designing, executing and maintaining your strategy.
+Recognise where you might need additional support designing, executing and maintaining your strategy.
 Think carefully about what types of skills and capabilities you might need through the transition and into the new steady state of operations.
 Where possible, lean on advisors with deep experience in your markets and extensive relationships with appropriate regulatory and tax authorities.